z3n70/Frida-Script-Runner/README.md

 Frida Script Runner v0.2.0 is a powerful web-based toolkit designed for Android and iOS penetration testing and mobile application security analysis.

 This tool simplifies the process of interacting with Frida, providing a user-friendly interface through Flask to enhance the efficiency of penetration testing tasks.
-It features AI-powered script generation through Claude CLI integration with MCP (Model Context Protocol) servers for advanced binary analysis.
+It features AI-powered script generation through Codex CLI integration with MCP (Model Context Protocol) servers for advanced binary analysis.

 A comprehensive toolkit for analyzing, manipulating, and interacting with mobile applications (Android & iOS), APK/IPA dumping, and automated script generation.